Project

 The challenge

-Coral reefs are the foundation of the Maldivian economy as well as natural barriers that protect the low-lying islands from the eroding forces of the sea.
-But over-exploitation – from fishing, tourism, pollution, coastal development and climate change – is degrading the reefs, reducing their capacity to support the people who depend on them.
+Coral reefs are the foundation of the Maldivian economy and protect the low-lying islands from erosion by the sea.
+But overfishing, tourism, pollution, coastaldevelopmentand climate change are degrading them.

 Our strategy